Stephanie Rogers, Director

 The Office of Alumni Affairs partners with BPCC Foundation to more fully engage alumni.
 Further, we encourage alumni participation in school activities from the Office of Student Life and Athletic Department sports events for a more enriched experience with your alma mater – Bossier Parish Community College.
-Check out BPCC events at the Institutional Advancement web site or contact us at firstname.lastname@example.org.
+Check out BPCC events at the alumni web site or contact us at firstname.lastname@example.org.

 Bossier Parish Community College Bookstore is operated by Nebraska Book Company Book Company (NEEBO).
 NEEBO is a national brand designed to create one experience where students can get everything needed for college.
 The principle purpose of NEEBO is to provide any textbooks that may be required for all academic and non academic classes at BPCC.
 Textbooks are submitted each semester by the appropriate academic Dean and are then available to students in store as well as online.